sbysbysbys/UOV/README.md

-# 3D Self-Supervision by Distilling 2D Open-Vocabulary Segmentation Models for Annotation-free Training
+# 3D Unsupervised Learning by Distilling 2D Open-Vocabulary Segmentation Models for Autonomous Driving

 ## Overview of the method: